 - Marriage certificate(s) of the previous marriage or certificate of the previous registered partnership

-- Death certificate of the late spouse
+- Death certificate of the late spouse if the spouse has died

-- Death certificate of a late registered Partner
+- Death certificate of a late registered Partner if the partner has died

 - In case of a foreign judgment concerning the dissolution of marriage/partnership or marriage/partnership annulment: the final judicial decision of approval, unless the Brussels II a-Regulation applies